Scandit/data-capture-documentation/docs/sdks/ios/label-capture/get-started.md

 ```

 Once the Camera, DataCaptureContext, DataCaptureView and LabelCapture are initialized, you can switch on the camera to start capturing labels.

-This could be done in the `viewWillAppear` method of your view controller, or once a user pressed continue scanning after handling a previous scan.
+This can be done in the `viewWillAppear` method of your view controller, or once a user presses continue scanning after handling a previous scan.

 ```swift
 camera?.switch(toDesiredState: .on)